openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

     Although a bit of cliché, it is really worth restarting the computer and trying again, as this can clear any issues at the driver or operating system levels.

-3. **Could other software or a security configurtion be interfering?**
+3. **Could other software or a security configuration be interfering?**

    If it's an organization-managed PC, could restrictive security software or a security configuration be interfering with device communication? (e.g. External USB devices may be blocked?)
 If so, can this configuration be changed?